Is the compulsion to keep on playing internet games that big of a deal?

-Video gamers often make the statement that video games improves hand-eye coordination, which is true.
+Video gamers often make the statement that video games improve hand-eye coordination, which is true.
 But is the trade-off worth it – rewiring the brain for addiction, the unlimited secretion of dopamine which gets blocked eventually, leaving the gamer without any feeling, lack of concentration, impaired cognitive development, lack of decision making and self-control?
-There are healthier ways to develop hand-eye coordination for example playing sports with a friend: rugby, soccer, cricket, volleyball, netball etc.
+There are healthier ways to develop hand-eye coordination, for example playing sports with a friend: rugby, soccer, cricket, volleyball, netball etc.

 Recovery from Addiction Program

 MobieG has developed an online learning campus that offers easy step-by-step online learning.

 If you’re reading this because you struggle with unexplained anger, difficulty retaining information, understanding work you have to study, lack of self-control and time management, lack of decision making – you might have a gaming addiction.
 Please talk to a counsellor on LIVE CHAT who can help you.
 Don’t feel embarrassed or ashamed.
 It takes a lot of courage to admit (even to yourself) that you might need some help.

 You can also do a self-test quiz: Internet & Gaming Addiction Quiz.

 Digital Cocaine (eBook): A Journey Toward IBalance.
 Book by Brad Huddleston.
 2016.